 We place great importance on the security of your personal information and will always try to take appropriate precautions to protect it.

 We ensure that there are appropriate technical controls in place to protect your personal details.
-For example, we use encryption technology on our websites and carry out regular security reviews on our network.
+We use a variety of technical processes to prevent unauthorised access including firewalls, digital surveillance and encryption.

-Financial or technical considerations may occasionally lead us to use the services of a supplier based outside the European Economic Area (EEA), which in turn might lead to your personal information being transferred, processed and stored outside the EEA.
-If these suppliers are based in countries that European Union authorities do not consider provide adequate levels of protection for personal data, we take steps to provide suitable safeguards to protect your personal information, such as entering into the European Commission approved standard contractual clauses.
+We may occasionally use the services of a supplier based outside the European Economic Area (EEA), which in turn might lead to your personal information being transferred, processed and stored outside the EEA

 Where possible, we try to keep your records up to date; for example, using the Post Office’s National Change of Address database.
 However, we really appreciate it if you let us know if your contact details change.